robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 ### `tests` Folder

-The `tests` folder contains the projects used to test the main projects.
+The `tests` folder contains the projects used to automatically test the main projects.
 The subfolders will match the `src` folder:

     .
     ├─ ...